-Professor Harold Ngalawa is a Associate Professor and the acting College Dean of Research, following appointment as the Academic Leader Research and Higher Degrees in the School of Accounting, Economics and Finance.
+Professor Harold Ngalawa is a Full Professor in the School of Accounting, Economics and Finance (SAEF).
+In 2017 to 2019 he served as the acting College Dean of Research, following his appointment as the Academic Leader Research and Higher Degrees in SAEF.
 His research is Macroeconomics and Monetary Theory and Practice.

 MA (Econ) (Mlw)

 Monetary Theory and Practice